Centimetre–gram–second system of units: Various extensions of the CGS system to electromagnetism

+In the CGS systems c = 2.9979 × 1010 cm/s, and in the SI system c = 2.9979 × 108 m/s and b ≈ 107 A2/N = 107 m/H.

 In each of these systems the quantities called "charge" etc. may be a different quantity; they are distinguished here by a superscript.
 The corresponding quantities of each system are related through a proportionality constant.

 Maxwell's equations can be written in each of these systems as:

 Electrostatic units (ESU)

 In the electrostatic units variant of the CGS system, (CGS-ESU), charge is defined as the quantity that obeys a form of Coulomb's law without a multiplying constant (and current is then defined as charge per unit time):